tarwn/lessthandot-hugo/blogs/content/posts/2014-08-01-client-side-vs-server-side-validation-in-web-applications.md

   * Yes &#8211; It prevents bad values when accessed in [frames][4]
   * Yes &#8211; It prevents bad values when data is altered via a [Man-in-the-middle attack][5]

-Note: Keep in mind some of these also require other corrective or protective actions (like framebusting to combat Cross Frame Scripting), I&#8217;m just focusing on the validation aspects.
+Note: Keep in mind some of these also require other corrective or protective actions (like framebusting to combat Cross Frame Scripting), I'm just focusing on the validation aspects.

 ## The Answer

 The best answer is to use both.
-Server-side validation treats all incoming data as untrusted, it&#8217;s the gateway into the rest of the system.
+Server-side validation treats all incoming data as untrusted, it's the gateway into the rest of the system.
 Client-side validation helps make the experience smooth for an end user and attempt to reduce some load from the server.
 With both in place, you hit the whole punch-list of options above.

 If you have to sacrifice one, however, client-side validation should be the one to go.
-Client-side offers a better user experience and slightly less server load, but it&#8217;s at the expense of all of the security concerns that server-side validation addresses. looked at another way, Server-side validation prevents the type of issues that could put you out of business, client-side validation improves the experience.
+Client-side offers a better user experience and slightly less server load, but it's at the expense of all of the security concerns that server-side validation addresses. looked at another way, Server-side validation prevents the type of issues that could put you out of business, client-side validation improves the experience.

 ## My Single Page Application Makes This Easier